FrustratedGameDev/txts/slides/proj1c.md

 # Repertory Grid Analysis

-* Repertory Grid Analysis - uses factor analysis to determine interpretations of an item.
+* Repertory Grid Analysis - an interview technique(factor analysis) to determine interpretations of a topic.
 * Each row of this grid identifies a dimension that was found while reading the papers.
 * Each column identifies an attribute which in this case is the names of the relevant papers.
+* Each combination has a rating

 <img width=95% src="https://raw.githubusercontent.com/FrustratedGameDev/Papers/master/Grid/weightedCluster.png">